MartinEesmaa/awesome-compopt/README.md

 vvencffapp --CostMode lossless -i original.y4m --preset slower -b result.266
 ```

-For x266, Multicoreware is releasing x266 encoder soon in H2 2023, but future versions will support lossless.
+For x266, Multicoreware is releasing x266 encoder soon in H2 2023 (postponed), but future versions will support lossless.
 Learn more: https://multicorewareinc.com/faq-x266-webinar/

+Update about Multicoreware x266 is delayed and postponed with no updates & announcements until it's released.

 **VP9:**